kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/azure-secret-engine/azurerole.md

 # AzureRole CRD

-AzureRole [configures](https://www.vaultproject.io/docs/secrets/azure/index.html#setup) a Vault role.
+On deployment of AzureRole, the operator [configures](https://www.vaultproject.io/docs/secrets/azure/index.html#setup) a Vault role.
 A role may be set up with either an existing service principal, or a set of Azure roles that will be assigned to a dynamically created service principal.
+If the user deletes the `AzureRole` CRD, then respective role will also be deleted from Vault.

 ```yaml
 apiVersion: engine.kubevault.com/v1alpha1